 The Office of the Provost administers the Hunt Leadership Scholarship Program.
-The Program Director is Professor Linda Eads.
-Other staff members include Lindsay Davis, Program Coordinator, and Professor Stephen Sekula, Faculty Mentor to the Hunt Leadership Scholars Program.
+The Program Director is Lindsay Davis, and Dr. Jeffrey Engel is the Faculty Advisor to the Hunt Leadership Scholars Program.

 Lindsay Davis serves as the Director of the Hunt Leadership Scholars Program after serving as the Assistant Director for four years.
 She came to SMU in 2012 with a background in university admission and earned her M.Ed. in Education Policy and Leadership in 2014.
 She graduated Summa Cum Laude from Texas Christian University in 2010 with a BBA in Entrepreneurial Management and a BA in Theatre.
 In addition to directing the Hunt Scholars Program, Lindsay has also served on the University Conduct Board and has held many volunteer roles with first year student programs, such as AARO and the Common Reading.
 She is currently working toward an Ed.D. in Higher Education, anticipated graduation May 2021.

 Outside of her life at SMU, Lindsay serves on the Leadership Council of the Junior League of Dallas and volunteers as the membership advisor for a local chapter of her sorority, Zeta Tau Alpha.
 Lindsay and her husband, Joe (the Associate Dean of Admission at SMU), are serious sports fans and love to cheer on the Mustangs every chance they get.
 Their daughter, Elliott, is already preparing to be a proud member of the SMU Class of 2041.

 Dr. Jeffrey Engel